mhucka/devonthink-hacks/devonthink-toolbar-scripts/copy-location-paths-of-selected-items/README.md

-# Copy absolute paths of selected items
+# Copy location paths of selected items

-For each item selected in the frontmost window of DEVONthink, this copies to the clipboard a link to the absolute path in the DEVONthink database.
-The paths will have the form `/path/to/the/item.md`.
+For each item selected in the frontmost window of DEVONthink, this copies to the clipboard a link to the absolute path to the item in the DEVONthink database.
+This is a concatenation of the "location" property value and the document name.
+The result is a string that looks like, for example, `/path/to/the/itemname.md`.

 ## Compilation and installation